 Who Can Vote?

 In order to vote, you must be a citizen of the U.S., 18 years of age or older as of the day of the election, a resident of Washington State and a registered voter.

 How do I register to vote?

-If you have not yet registered to vote, register by clicking OneAmerica's link to Rock the Vote and be sure to name OneAmerica.
+If you have not yet registered to vote, register by clicking OneAmerica's link above and be sure to name OneAmerica.

 How do I cast my vote?

-You can vote by going to your polling place on election day or by mailing in your absentee voting ballot by election day.
+You can vote by mailing in your ballot by election day.

 Voting by Mail